xyb3rt/sxiv/README.md

 * Basic support for multi-frame images
 * Display image information in window title

-Additional features, that need to be enabled at compile-time (in *config.h*):
+Additional features, that need to be enabled at compile-time (in *config.h*), because they depend on additional libraries:

-* Load all frames from GIF files and play GIF animations
+* Load all frames from GIF files and play GIF animations (requires giflib)
-* Auto-orientate JPEG images according to their EXIF tags
+* Auto-orientate JPEG images according to their EXIF tags (requires libexif)

 Screenshots
 -----------